ZipCPU/sdspi/README.md

 - **Multi-block**: While simulation tests have demonstrated CMD17, `READ_SINGLE_BLOCK`, and CMD24, `WRITE_BLOCK`, the multiple block commands
   have not yet been tested.
 These include CMD18, `READ_MULTIPLE_BLOCK`, and CMD25, `WRITE_MULTIPLE_BLOCK`.

-- **R1b**: Busy bit (R1b) functionality may have been forgotten.
+Key features, such as the ability to read or write multiple blocks, or the ability to issue a command while a read or write operation is ongoing, are already drafted within the IP--they just need to be tested.

-- **SW**: Control software is still being written.
+- **SW**: Control software has been written, and now needs to be tested.
+  An eMMC controller still needs to be drafted.

 - **CRC Tokens**: eMMC CRC tokens are not (yet) supported.

-- **DW > 32bits**: The controller currently only works with a Wishbone bus width of 32-bits.
-An extension is planned to extend the bus to arbitrary widths for greater throughput.
-The goal of this extension would be to allow an external DMA to drive data through this design at the full speed of the bus.

 - **OPT_DMA**: An optional DMA extension is planned, to allow data blocks to be transferred to memory at the full speed of the internal bus without CPU intervention.

+  The DMA will be the focus of how the SDIO controller handles wider bus widths for higher throughput.

-- **eMMC Boot mode**: No plan exists to support eMMC boot mode at present.
+- **eMMC Boot mode**: No plan exists to support eMMC boot mode (at present).
+  This decision will likely be revisited in the future.

 # Commercial Applications